3017218198/lab04/README.md

 #### first version(0b804a3), released in 9:16, June 1st, 2019
 1. Without json file record of received data
 2. This version is not stable enough

+#### second version(d468a14), released in 10:20, June 2nd, 2019
+1. Add file record function which can record the data in a txt file (not json)
+2. Add a color mixture graph into it when changing the light
+3. Limit the zedGraph to show only temperature and light